Compensation and Talent Management Committee Charter

 - the award opportunities, vesting schedule, performance goals, exercisability and term, to the Company’s Senior Officers and other employees selected by the Committee to participate in such plans established for this group, namely the Company’s LTI Awards; and

-- Review, and when appropriate, recommend to the Board for approval, broad-based employee benefit plans for the Company, which includes the ability to adopt, amend, and terminate such plans.
+- The determination of standard Company benefit programs is delegated by the Board to the Benefit Plans Committee, with an annual review to be performed by the Committee.
+Review, and when appropriate, recommend to the Board for approval, broad-based employee benefit plans for the Company, which includes the ability to adopt, amend, and terminate such plans.

 - Approve the hiring of a Senior Officer of the Company or the promotion of any Officer to Senior Officer position including the related compensation package, the terms and conditions of employment, and any benefits that may be provided upon the cessation of employment.